 Submission and Fees

 Once completed, the application must be submitted to the Florida Department of State, Division of Corporations.
 The total fee to accompany the application is $39, which includes the $25 application fee and a $10 commission fee.
-Payment methods include check or money order payable to the Department of State.
-Applications must also include proof of completion of a state-approved notary education course for first-time applicants.
+Payment methods include checks or money orders payable to the Department of State.
+For first-time applicants, applications must also include proof of completion of a state-approved notary education course.

 Tools and Equipment You Need